octaviaah/ClearView/3.ADRs/ADR002-HandlingBlobStorage.md

   * Performance: AWS S3 ensures fast read and write operations for large amounts of data.
   * Integration complexity: AWS S3 uses REST APIs to integrate with other systems.
   * Disaster Recovery: AWS S3 provides high durability and redundancy.
+  * Data integrity/consistency: AWS S3 provides high durability for the stored resumes, ensuring that they are securely stored and accessible when needed.
+In order to protect against data loss, data is replicated across multiple locations.

 ## Useful links